Parking in Orange

 Residential Parking Scheme

-- Kite Street (between Endsleigh Ave and Edward St) opposite the NSW DPI Head Office (162 to 180 Kite Street)
+- part of the southern side of Kite Street (between Endsleigh Ave and Edward St) opposite the NSW DPI Head Office (162 to 180 Kite Street)

-- Anson Street between Moulder and Kite Streets (167 to 177 Anson Street).
+- part of the western side of Anson Street between Moulder and Kite Streets (167 to 177 Anson Street)

 The scheme is open to residents only, not business tenants.
 Property owners need to ensure that any new tenants are notified to apply to the City Council for a card which is placed inside the car where it can be seen by a parking inspector.